jacobsteves/Crawlperl/README.md

 A web crawler made with Perl.
 Great for grabbing or searching for data off the web, or ensuring that your own site files are secure and hidden.

 ## Usage
+Head into terminal and run the command `perl CrawlPerl.pl -u <start_url> [-r <root_url>] [-options]` with your specified root_url, start_url, and options.

-Check out the help table below.
+Note: `perl CrawlPerl.pl -u <start_url>` also works perfectly.
+Only add [-options] if you have more to specify.
+For more information, check out the help table below.

 When calling a url, make sure to use a file name as a url suffix like this: `http://url.com/index.html`.
 If you do not, then the crawler may have trouble finding the correct directory.

 ## Information